johnhw/funnelplot/README.md

 * `funnel_plot(data_groups, ...)` plot a list of arrays as a funnel plot.

         Parameters:
             data_groups: list of 1D arrays
                 a list of 1D arrays the individual groups to be analysed.
             ax: axis, optional
                 an Matplotlib axis to draw onto
             dist: distribution function, like scipy.stats.norm(0,1)
                 function to use to get the ppf and cdf of for plotting
-                percentage: float, 0.0 -> 100.0 (default 97.5)
+            percentage: float, 0.0 -> 100.0 (default 95)
-                    the cutoff to use for the funnel on each side; for example 97.5 will enclose 95%
+                percentage  of interval enclosed (e.g. percentage=95 will enclose 2.5% to 97.5%)
             labels: list of strings, optional
                 one label string per group, will be shown only for those groups that lie outside the funnel
             left_color: matplotlib color, optional (default C1)
                 color to render points to the left of the funnel bounds (negative outliers)
             right_color: matplotlib color, optional (default C2)
                 color to render points to the right of the funnel bounds (positive outliers)
+            error_mode: string, optional (default "data")
+                For each outlier group, can show:
+                    "data": original data values for that group as a dot plot "none": no error bars
+                    "bootstrap": 95% bootstrap intervals, as lines
+                    "ci": 95% CI intervals, as lines
-                bootstrap: boolean, optional (default True)
+            show_rug: boolean, optional (default False):
-                    If True, show the error in markers using a dot plot of bootstrap draws; otherwise, show the actual data points.
+                If True, show a rug plot at the bottom of the graph, for the whole group population
             show_contours: boolean optional (default True)
                 true if additional contours shown

 * `funnel_plot_bootstrap(data_groups, ...)` plot a list of arrays as a funnel plot, using bootstrapped intervals instead of a parametric distribution.

         Parameters:
             data_groups: list of 1D arrays
                 a list of 1D arrays the individual groups to be analysed.
             ax: axis, optional
                 an Matplotlib axis to draw onto
-                percentage: float, 0.0 -> 100.0 (default 97.5)
+            percentage: float, 0.0 -> 100.0 (default 95)
-                    the cutoff to use for the funnel on each side; for example 97.5 will enclose 95%
+                percentage  of interval enclosed (e.g. percentage=95 will enclose 2.5% to 97.5%)
             labels: list of strings, optional
                 one label string per group, will be shown only for those groups that lie outside the funnel
             left_color: matplotlib color, optional (default C1)
                 color to render points to the left of the funnel bounds (negative outliers)
             right_color: matplotlib color, optional (default C2)
                 color to render points to the right of the funnel bounds (positive outliers)
             bootstrap_n: int, optional (default 1000)
                 number of runs in the bootstrap
+            error_mode: string, optional (default "data")
+                For each outlier group, can show:
+                    "data": original data values for that group as a dot plot "none": no error bars
+                    "bootstrap": 95% bootstrap intervals, as lines
+                    "ci": 95% CI intervals, as lines
+            show_rug: boolean, optional (default False):
+                If True, show a rug plot at the bottom of the graph, for the whole group population
             show_contours: boolean optional (default True)
                 true if additional contours shown
             stat: function like np.mean, optional
                 statistic to use when plotting the funnel plot